mokeWe/ScrapeMe/README.md

 ## ScrapeMe
 Scrape websites for emails, phones, links, and names

-Some things are imperfect, if you can improve any of this dumpster fire feel free to open a PR
+Some things are imperfect (aka this entire thing sucks ass), if you can improve any of this dumpster fire feel free to open a PR

 ## Installation